mohankumargupta/raspberrypi-ansible/readme.md

 # Start with a vanilla Raspbian image, end up with a turbocharged custom Raspbian image

 ## How it works
-Boot Raspberry Pi with a fresh install of Raspbian (remember to put an empty file called ssh in the root of SD card to enable SSH, and optionally a wpa_supplicant.conf to automatically connect to wifi if running headless, see wpa_supplicant-sample.conf for an example), then setup a  Debian-based (Linux Mint, Ubuntu, Debian) computer with Ansible installed, then run the playbook in this repo, and you end up with a more useable Raspbian install.
+* Boot Raspberry Pi with a fresh install of Raspbian (remember to put an empty file called ssh in the root of SD card to enable SSH, and optionally a wpa_supplicant.conf to automatically connect to wifi if running headless, see wpa_supplicant-sample.conf for an example)
+* Setup Ubuntu/Linux Mint with Ansible installed
+* git clone this repo
+* bash run.sh

 ## User configuration files
 **hosts**: Change IP address of Pi and optionally hostname